 The RD Sharma Class 9 solutions for the chapter “Circle” exercise 16.3 is given here.
 This study material specially designed by the experts at BYJU’S to help the students practice more effectively.
 In this exercise, students will learn about some important results on equal chords.
 These results are helpful to solve various circle problems.
 Students can click on below link and get RD Sharma class 9 Solution pdf now.

-Access Answers to Maths RD Sharma Class 9 Chapter 16 Circles Exercise 16.3 Page number 16.40
+Access Answers to Maths RD Sharma Solutions for Class 9 Chapter 16 Circles Exercise 16.3 Page number 16.40

 Question 1: Three girls Ishita, Isha and Nisha are playing a game by standing on a circle of radius 20 m drawn in a park.
 Ishita throws a ball to Isha, Isha to Nisha and Nisha to Ishita.
 If the distance between Ishita and Isha and between Isha and Nisha is 24 m each, what is the distance between Ishita and Nisha.